Farm Families Coping with Dementia (FFCD)

 To address this gap, researchers from the University of Iowa (Kanika Arora) and the University of Illinois Chicago (Julie Bobitt) collaborated with community members and Extension experts to create a program called Farm Families Coping with Dementia (FFCD).
 The program is designed for caregivers/family members of agricultural persons showing signs of dementia or cognitive impairment.
 FFCD aims to reduce injuries among older farmers with memory issues and to support the mental health of their caregivers, many of whom are part of the agricultural community themselves.
 The program consists of four weekly modules covering: 1) dementia basics, 2) farm safety and dementia, 3) improving safety with dementia, and 4) caregiving and communication.

 Supported by the National Institute for Occupational Safety and Health (NIOSH), a study is being conducted to evaluate how FFCD influences participants’ understanding of dementia, feelings of caregiver burden, confidence in caregiving skills, and plans to enhance safety for individuals with dementia.
 We are looking for adults (18+) who have a family member with dementia living or working in a farming community to join this free, 4-week FFCD program.
 Sessions are held online via Zoom for 60 minutes each week.
-Participants will be randomly assigned to one of two groups: one group begins in July 2025, and the other in January 2026.
-Group placement is random and cannot be chosen.
 The program will be led by trained staff from the University of Illinois Extension.

 As part of the study, participants will be asked to complete two surveys—one at the start and another three months later.
 Each survey takes about 20 minutes to complete, and participants will receive $20 for each survey, for a total of $40.
 All study participants will also be invited to take part in an in-depth interview to discuss how the training has impacted their actions and habits.
 Those who participate in the interview will receive an additional $10.

-Click the button below to join us for this free training workshop hosted by the cooperative extension.
+Click the button below, or call 319-384-3817, to join us for this free training workshop hosted by the cooperative extension.

 To share information about enrolling in the study, download the PDF below.